Talk to a Lawyer

 If your application for a permanent, immigrant visa is on its way to being denied, an extreme hardship waiver might help you continue on the path to a green card.

 How Much Will It Cost to Get a U.S. Green Card?

-Application fees, legal fees, and other expenses that come with applying for U.S. lawful permanent residence.
+Application fees, legal fees, and other expenses that come with applying for U.S. lawful permanent residence in 2024.

 Adjustment of Status (I-485) Fees and Lawyer Costs

-If you're applying for a green card (permanent resident status) in the U.S., expect to pay at least two thousand dollars in filing and attorney's fees.
+If you're applying for a green card (permanent resident status) in the U.S., expect to pay several thousand dollars in filing and attorney's fees in 2024.

 Green Card Application Process After Winning the DV Lottery